naodmekonnen/naodmekonnen.github.io/blog.md

 What is something you wish you could do but currently do not have the coding skills to accomplish?

-_I'd like to be able to start by automating some simple work tasks and I'vea also thought about working on a global money transfer system that would reach people in remote and unbanked parts of the world._
+_I'd like to be able to start by automating some simple work tasks and I've also thought about working on a global money transfer system that would reach people in remote and unbanked parts of the world._

  What are you struggling with?